 Your visits will be weekly with your doctor after 36 weeks, so you should have plenty of opportunity to ask questions or discuss your concerns or feelings about labor and delivery during these visits.

-Your baby’s father should plan on attending the visit at 36 weeks when labor will be reviewed.
+The baby’s father should plan on attending the visit at 36 weeks when labor will be reviewed.
 We will discuss when to call us, our approach to labor management and try to accommodate your special requests.
-We will also discuss the pain management options available to you.
+We will also discuss the pain management options available to you: epidurals, IV medications, or nitrous oxide.
 Our office will generally check for cervical dilation starting at 36 weeks, at which point we will be able to give you an idea about how close to delivery you are.

 In general, try to approach your labor with a very open mind.
 Breathing techniques, walking in the halls, showers and other relaxation methods are all intended to keep your focus on the short term goal of remaining as comfortable and in control as possible while still keeping in focus on the main objective of a safe and healthy delivery.

 You should begin timing the intervals of any contractions when they start.
 If your contractions are regular, patterned, lasting more than 40 seconds and you are unable to walk or talk through the discomfort, call our office right away.
-We will also need you to call right away if your water breaks first, which occurs in about 20% of all pregnancies.
+We will also need you to call right away if your water breaks first or you think you are leaking which occurs in about 20% of all pregnancies.

 By this time, your doctor should have spoken with you about your particular pregnancy, and about what the frequency of your contractions should be before you leave for the hospital.
 It will also be important to discuss with your doctor if it will be possible for anyone other than the baby’s father or labor coach will be able to attend the actual delivery.